python/exceptiongroups/except_star.md

 ### Adoption of try..except* syntax

-Application code typically can dictates what version of Python it requires.
+Application code typically can dictate what version of Python it requires.
 Which makes introducing TaskGroups and the new `except *` clause somewhat straightforward.
 Upon switching to Python 3.10, the application developer can grep their application code for every *control flow* exception they handle